Niche Keyword Research for Small Businesses [Free Tools]

 All these data sources are free because Google makes money by collecting your data or selling you ads.

-Above is a partial screen shot from the Wordtracker tool.
+Screenshot above: it’s is a partial screen shot from the Wordtracker tool.
 It offers you keyword insights for free.

 You need to use tools beyond Google to get things right.